 Sun Safaris can arrange all scheduled flights for visitors to one of the many airports in South Africa.
 OR Tambo International (Johannesburg) as well as Cape Town International are the 2 major airports in the country as well as Durban International, Kruger Mpumalanga International Airport and a variety of Domestic airports throughout the country including, Hoedspruit, Nelspruit, Port Elizabeth, George and Pietermaritzburg and a few other smaller airports.

-Daily scheduled flights operate between these airports and once visitors arrive, Sun Safaris will arrange your onward arrangements either by road or air by means of private services, scheduled services or self-drive options.
-Driving in South Africa is easy and driving is on the left on well-maintained roads.
+Daily scheduled flights operate between these airports and once visitors arrive, Sun Safaris will arrange guests' onward arrangements either by road or air by means of private services, scheduled services or self-drive options.
+Driving in South Africa is easy and primary roads are well maintained and clearly signed.
+Driving is on the left hand side, there are a many interesting pit stops and farm stalls worth a visit, throughout the country.